gtxaspec/wz_flash-helper/docs/README_switch_profile_wzmini.md

 **Step 2: Prepare partition images**

-- `boot` and `configs` partition images can be created by making a copy from Stock firmware backup along with their .sha256sum files.
+- `boot` and `configs` partition images can be created by making a copy from the Stock firmware backup along with their .sha256sum files.
 - `kernel` and `rootfs` partition images along with their .sha256sum files can be downloaded them from (**TBA**).

 Example for t31x: